1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

 }
 ```

-## Vault Enterprise namespaces
+## Vault Enterprise Namespaces

-The 1Password secrets engine supports Vault Enterprise namespaces (see [Vault Enterprise Namespaces](https://developer.hashicorp.com/vault/docs/enterprise/namespaces) for more information).
+The 1Password secrets engine supports [Vault Enterprise Namespaces](https://developer.hashicorp.com/vault/docs/enterprise/namespaces).
 If you are using namespaces, the secrets engine must be enabled for each namespace.

-Use `-namespace` to enable the plugin for each namespace.
+You can use `-namespace` to enable the plugin for each namespace.
 For example:

 ```sh
 vault secrets enable -namespace=ns_example op